Ames Building

 The Ames Building is located in Boston, Massachusetts.
-It is sometimes ranked as the tallest building in Boston from its completion in 1893 until 1915, when the Custom House Tower was built; however, the building was never the tallest structure in Boston, as the steeple of the 1867 Church of the Covenant was much taller than the Ames Building.
-Nevertheless, it is considered to be Boston's first skyscraper.
+It is sometimes ranked as the tallest building in Boston from its completion in 1889 until 1915, when the Custom House Tower was built, but the steeple of the 1867 Church of the Covenant was much taller than the Ames Building.
+It is nevertheless considered Boston's first skyscraper.
 In 2007, the building was converted from office space to a luxury hotel.
-In 2020, the building was purchased by Suffolk University and converted into a residence hall.
+In 2020, the building was purchased by Suffolk University and converted into a student residence hall.

 History

 Located at 1 Court Street and Washington Mall in downtown Boston, the Ames Building was designed by the architectural firm of Shepley, Rutan and Coolidge in Richardsonian Romanesque and paid for by Frederick L. Ames.
 It is the second tallest masonry load bearing-wall structure in the world, exceeded only by the Monadnock Building in Chicago, completed that same year.
 It is fourteen stories faced in granite and sandstone and includes a four story base with large arches framing the second and third floor windows resting on Romanesque columns.
 Upper stories feature smaller arches.
 The sandstone is from the Berea formation in Ohio and was supplied by Cleveland Quarries Company.
 Construction completed in 1889, but interior work was not completed for occupancy until 1893.
 It became the corporate headquarters for the Ames families' agricultural tool company.

 The Ames Building was added to the National Register of Historic Places on May 26, 1974 and later designated as a Boston Landmark by the Boston Landmarks Commission in 1993.